seankerr/py-celery-sqlalchemy/README.md

 ### How does it work?

-Any model or list of models passed to a celery task as a direct argument will be serialized/deserialized by the `json+sqlalchemy` content type serializer provided by `celery-sqlalchemy`.
+Any model or list of models passed to a celery task as a direct argument will be serialized/deserialized by the `json+sqlalchemy` content type provided by `celery-sqlalchemy`.

 ### Behind the scenes